karan469/Smart-Filter/README.md

 ### Smile Detection

-> Selfies taken are inherently full of features which can be used to automate creating appropriate face filters.
+Selfies taken are inherently full of features which can be used to automate creating appropriate face filters.
 For example, facial features can be used as a good way to describe a selfie.
 I have created only smile detection so far.
+The final model predicts on a given face.
+You can use either a haar frontal face cascade or another pretrained CNN model to localise the faces in image.
 > Insert model quality metrics.

 ```python